baijuka/MS1-Project/README.md

 ### Styling

 -	Tried to keep consistency in design in order to maintain a feeling of relationship between items
--	Boxes, images, containers and cards were given provided with round corners to make smooth look
+-	Boxes, images, containers and cards were given round corners to look smooth
 -	Both header and footer were given matching color pattern to make it more appealing
 -	All icons used were given same color to maintain the consistency

 ### Background

--	Background image of car wash is selected to resemble the nature of business
+-	Background: Images of various car valeting procedures were embedded in every page to resemble the nature of the business
--	Other pages were also embedded with car valet related images

 ## Wireframes